netceteragroup/skele/packages/system/README.md

 })
 ```

-The enumeration order will be `[router, approutes, x]`, and consequently the ordering of the subsystems
+The enumeration order will be `[router, approutes, x]`, and consequently the ordering of the Units
 will be `[x, router, approutes]` (`x` goes in front of `router` because it is a dependency).

 If it is vital for your app to make sure this order is predictable accross JS envs, then you may also